kurator-dev/kurator/docs/proposals/rollout/rollout.md

     // +optional
     CorsPolicy *istiov1alpha3.CorsPolicy `json:"corsPolicy,omitempty"`

-    // CanaryStrategy defines parameters for canary test.
+    // CanaryStrategy defines parameters for Canary Deployment.
-    // Note: Kurator determines A/B testing, blue/green deployment, or canary deployment
+    // Note: Kurator determines A/B Testing, Blue/Green Deployment, or Canary Deployment
     // based on the presence of content in the canaryStrategy field.
-    // So can't configure canaryStrategy analysisTimes at the same time.
+    // So can't configure canaryStrategy and analysisTimes at the same time.
     // +optional
     CanaryStrategy *CanaryConfig `json:"canaryStrategy,omitempty"`